Magic Kingdom Touring Plan

 Experience Within First or Last Few Hours

 The following attractions typically experience the most extended wait times.
-We suggest visiting them as soon as possible or a few hours prior to park closing due to their slightly shorter wait times during these periods.
+We suggest visiting them as soon as the park opens or a few hours prior to park closing due to their slightly shorter wait times during these periods.
 These attractions are not listed based on the order in which you should visit them.
 You should rank the attractions based on their importance to you and/or proximity to each other and visit them in that order.
 If needed, you can purchase Disney Genie+ and/or individual Lightning Lane for participating attractions.

 Seven Dwarfs Mine Train